 6:00PM – 8:00PM

-Please join us Monday, December 4th at 5:00pm for the opening reception of RE-STITCHED AND RE-TOUCHED: MATERIALIZING THE MEDICAL DATA BODY by Marilene Oliver.
+Please join us Monday, February 19 at 6:00pm for Marilène Oliver’s Artist Talk of RE-STITCHED AND RE-TOUCHED: MATERIALIZING THE MEDICAL DATA BODY.
 Marilène Oliver works at a crossroads somewhere between new digital technologies, traditional print and sculpture, her finished objects bridging the virtual and the real worlds.
 She works with the body translated into data form in order to understand how it has become ‘unfleshed’, in the hope of understanding who or what it has become.
 Oliver uses various scanning technologies, such as MRI, CT and PET, to reclaim the interior of the body and create works that allow is to materially contemplate our increasingly digitized selves.

 Megan Wells: An Evening with Florence Nightingale